 The museum, which tells the story of the prominent Irish social justice activist and agrarian campaigner who founded the Irish National Land League, is housed in the magnificently restored pre-Penal Church that was used prior to the enactment of the 1690’s Penal Laws in Ireland.

-The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey, where Michael Davitt himself is buried, overlooking the land upon which he was born.
-Together with free parking and a picnic area the museum provides an ideal destination for a great family day out in Mayo.
+The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey.
+Michael Davitt is buried here also, overlooking the land upon which he was born.
+Together, with free parking and a picnic area the museum provides an ideal destination for a great family day out in Mayo.

 Michael Davitt Museum Visitor Information

 Note: Visitors to the museum will receive a free pass to the Céide Fields Visitor Centre in North Mayo